 On this dayDec 12, 1922

-Arthur Young Lynched in Taylor County, Florida
+White Mob Lynched Arthur Young in Taylor County, Florida

-In December 1922, a mob of more than 1000 white people lynched two black men in Taylor County, Florida.
+In December 1922, a mob of more than 1,000 white people lynched two Black men in Taylor County, Florida.

-After several days of violent manhunts that terrorized the black community and left at least one black man dead, police arrested Charles Wright with a friend named Arthur Young.
+After several days of violent manhunts that terrorized the Black community and left at least one Black man dead, police arrested Charles Wright with a friend named Arthur Young.
 Before the men could be investigated or tried, a white mob seized Mr. Wright as they were being transported to jail and burned him alive.

-The public lynching of Arthur Young, like that of Charles Wright, was not only intended to inflict harm on these individual men; it was also meant to terrorize the entire black community.
-Following these murders, members of the mob turned on the black community of Perry, burning several black-owned homes, a church, the Masonic hall and a school.
-Dozens of black families fled the area, moving to the North as refugees from racial violence.
+The public lynching of Arthur Young, like that of Charles Wright, was not only intended to inflict harm on these individual men; it was also meant to terrorize the entire Black community.
+Following these murders, members of the mob turned on the Black community of Perry, burning several Black-owned homes, a church, the Masonic hall, and a school.
+Dozens of Black families fled the area, moving to the North as refugees from racial violence.
 No one was ever held accountable for the lynchings of Arthur Young and Charles Wright.
 They are among 15 documented African American victims of racial terror lynching killed in Taylor County, Florida, between 1877 and 1950.